 Nota Bene is Latin for “note well”, from the verb notare which means, “to note”.
 What better imperative could there be for a team of evaluation and research professionals – “pay attention”!

-Our team has decades of experience conducting policy and practice research in the areas of: Aboriginal child welfare; substance use and pregnancy; FASD, child welfare best practices, and early childhood development, integrated case management, Aboriginal health and social services delivery, and issues related to gerontology/aging.
+Our team has decades of experience conducting policy and practice research in the areas of: Indigenous child welfare; substance use and pregnancy; FASD, child welfare best practices, and early childhood development, integrated case management, Indigenous health and social services delivery, and issues related to gerontology/aging.

 We have extensive experience developing evaluation frameworks and conducting process/formative, outcome/summative, impact, developmental and participatory evaluations.
 We also have experience conducting cost analysis as part of evaluations.